24 July 2020

-From today (July 24), it will be law to wear face coverings in all shops and enclosed shopping centres.
+From today (July 24), it will be law to wear face coverings in all shops and enclosed shopping centres in England.
 However, for pubs, restaurants, bars and dining areas in shopping centres, the rules will not apply.

 Anyone not wearing a covering can be refused entry by an officer, be instructed to put one on or forced to leave the premises.
 Adults may be fined £100 – reduced to £50 if paid within 14 days.

 Officers will continue to follow the ‘Four E’s’ approach with enforcement as a last resort – but greater onus should be placed on retailers.

 PFEW National Chair John Apter said: “As face coverings become a mandatory requirement in stores, police officers are yet again adapting to a new set of unprecedented laws and guidelines which they wouldn’t have even dreamed of before lockdown.